CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Brughor's band plundered several homesteads to the north on their way to Wyvern Tor.
 In the cave, an unlocked treasure chest holds 750 copper pieces, 180 silver pieces, 62 electrum pieces, 30 bronze coins, and three vials of perfume (each worth 10 gp).

-#### Awarding Experience Points
+#### Awarding Skill & Destiny Points

-For experience points, completing the quest and fulfilling a promise from Old Owl Well, divide 1,250 XP equally among the characters if the party handles the orcs and the ogre at Wyvern Tor.
+For Skill & Destiny Points, completing the quest and fulfilling a promise from Old Owl Well, divide 1,250 XP equally among the characters if the party handles the orcs and the ogre at Wyvern Tor.

 ## **Mountainmaw Castle**